cfontanini/cfontanini.github.io/README.md

 # Bio

-I am a mathematics undergraduate student in the [University of Maryland, College Park, College of Computer Mathematical and Natural Sciences](https://cmns.umd.edu)
+I am a mathematics undergraduate student in the [University of Maryland, College Park, College of Computer Mathematical and Natural Sciences](https://cmns.umd.edu).
+[Here](info.txt) is some more infotmation about me.